What is the Corporate Impact of a Globally Shared Humanity?

 Hyperconnectivity has erased the limitations posed by geographic distance.
 The modern world is a tightly interwoven global web of relationships and orders of impact.
 For businesses, the consequences of the free-flow of information and tightening networks are two-fold.
 First, in any given marketplace, supply chains, environmental footprints, and cultural profiles, we see the presence (or at least the influence) of decisions and belief systems that may have originated somewhere on the other side of the planet.
 The second impact – and the one we will focus on here – is the rising importance of human-level connection and our globally shared humanity.

 Dr. Maya Angelou is often quoted as saying, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 Even in the international marketplace, where multi-nationals and notable innovators are hailed, local ‘mom and pop’ brick and mortar businesses are the best at being memorable.
 They are likely to know their customers authentically and have a stake in what happens to them.
-Their breadth of impact may be
+Their breadth of impact may be more acute, but their impact is significant because they are connected on a human level.

 One particular core value stands out– empathy.
 At its simplest level, becoming memorable to stakeholders begins with ancient philosophy.
-Roman playwright (BC) Terence (who Dr. Angelou was known to quote) said: Homo sum:
+Roman playwright (BC) Terence (who Dr. Angelou was known to quote) said: Homo sum: humani nihil a me alienum puto (“I am human, I consider nothing human alien to me.”)
+As anyone who travels internationally can tell you – languages, economics, and cultures may vary, but humans share basic common qualities, like a smile.
+Our differences are more often than not artificial walls we’ve erected in the name of progress.

 Hurdles to humanity